Infrared Sauna Benefits

 What precautions should be taken before using an infrared sauna?

 First, talk to your healthcare provider.
 If they think that it’s a good idea, make sure to hydrate before you go in.
 Drink water, not alcohol, or anything else that dehydrates you (such as stimulants).
 Wear comfy, loose-fitting clothing.
-The most important precaution: pay attention to your body.
+Most importantly, pay attention to your body.
 If you feel at all like you should leave, or that something isn’t right with your body, get out.
-Do all of that and you should have great infrared sauna sessions.
+Do all of that and you should have rewarding and satisfying infrared sauna sessions.

 What are some common misconceptions about infrared saunas and their benefits?